converspace/otxt/README.md

 * Hub-less pub/sub.
 Push fan-out responsiblity to clients.
 * Use HTTPS.
     * Where HTTPS is not available, use delegated HTTPS endpoints. (see below)
+* A protocol and an API
+    * Server-to-Server Protocol
+        * follow
+        * unfollow
+        * status-update
+        * profile-update
+    * Client-to-Server API
+        * This is server implementation specific.
+        * Server imlemenations SHOULD expose an API for clients/apps with oAuth authentication.

 ## Alice wants to follow Bob.